finboxio/rancher-lb/README.md

 This prefix is combined with each root `domain` specified in your service metadata (you may specify more than one), to generate a list of default domains for each service.

-So in the sample configuration, we're using the `service` scope, and have specified a single root domain of `http://rancher.dev`.
-Since our stats page is running under a service named `haproxy`, default rules are created to route `Host: haproxy.rancher.dev` traffic to it.
+So in the sample configuration, we're using the `service` scope, and have specified a single root domain of `http://rancher`.
+Since our stats page is running under a service named `haproxy`, default rules are created to route `Host: haproxy.rancher` traffic to it.
 If we're happy with that, we don't need to specify any additional domains.

 Note that the https redirection semantics described above also apply to root domains if you specify them with `https://` protocol.